Edey leads No. 2 Purdue against Michigan State - WTOP News

 West Lafayette, Indiana; Saturday, 8 p.m.
 EST

-BOTTOM LINE: No. 2 Purdue hosts the Michigan State Spartans after Zach Edey scored 35 points in Purdue’s 84-76 victory against the Michigan Wolverines.
+BOTTOM LINE: No. 2 Purdue hosts the Michigan State Spartans after Zach Edey scored 35 points in Purdue’s 84-76 victory over the Michigan Wolverines.

-The Boilermakers have gone 14-0 in home games.
-Purdue has a 21-3 record against opponents over .500.
+The Boilermakers are 14-0 in home games.
+Purdue is eighth in college basketball averaging 84.8 points and is shooting 49.1% from the field.

-The Spartans have gone 9-8 against Big Ten opponents.
-Michigan State is the best team in the Big Ten scoring 15.0 fast break points per game.
+The Spartans are 9-8 in Big Ten play.
+Michigan State is the leader in the Big Ten scoring 15.0 fast break points per game.

-Purdue averages 84.8 points, 18.8 more per game than the 66.0 Michigan State gives up.
-Michigan State averages 6.5 made 3-pointers per game this season, 1.1 fewer made shots on average than the 7.6 per game Purdue gives up.
+Purdue makes 49.1% of its shots from the field this season, which is 8.5 percentage points higher than Michigan State has allowed to its opponents (40.6%).
+Michigan State averages 6.5 made 3-pointers per game this season, 1.1 fewer made shots on average than the 7.6 per game Purdue allows.

+The Boilermakers and Spartans face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Edey is shooting 62.7% and averaging 23.7 points for the Boilermakers.
+TOP PERFORMERS: Edey is scoring 23.7 points per game with 11.8 rebounds and 1.8 assists for the Boilermakers.
 Lance Jones is averaging 15.5 points over the last 10 games for Purdue.

-Tyson Walker is scoring 18.1 points per game and averaging 2.7 rebounds for the Spartans.
+Tyson Walker is averaging 18.1 points and 1.9 steals for the Spartans.
 Jaden is averaging 2.3 made 3-pointers over the last 10 games for Michigan State.

 LAST 10 GAMES: Boilermakers: 9-1, averaging 84.3 points, 40.8 rebounds, 17.6 assists, 6.0 steals and 3.4 blocks per game while shooting 48.9% from the field.
 Their opponents have averaged 71.4 points per game.